dmrickey/fvtt-ckl-roll-bonuses/README.md

   <summary>How to configure spell DC modifications (click to expand)</summary>

   ### For All Spells
-  - Add dictionary flag `genericSpellDC` to your buff/feature/etc.
-    - Text input will appear for your formula

   ### For Specific Element
   - Add dictionary flag `elemental-dc` to your buff/feature/etc.
     - Text input will appear for your formula
     - Dropdown selector will show up with options for `acid`, `cold`, `electric`, or `fire`

-  ### For Specific School
-  - Add dictionary flag `school-dc` to your buff/feature/etc.
-    - Text input will appear for your formula
-    - Dropdown selector will show up with options for your chosen school

 </details>